coderamen666/srd-v3.5-md/monsters/monsters-k-l.md

 ### Creating a Lycanthrope

-"Lycanthrope" is a template that can be added to any humanoid or giant (referred to hereafter as the base creature).
+“Lycanthrope” is a template that can be added to any humanoid or giant (referred to hereafter as the base creature).
 The lycanthrope template can be inherited (for natural lycanthropes) or acquired (for afflicted lycanthropes).
 Becoming a lycanthrope is very much like multiclassing as an animal and gaining the appropriate Hit Dice.

-**Size and Type:** The base creature's type does not change, but the creature gains the shapechanger subtype.
+**Size and Type:** The base creature’s type does not change, but the creature gains the shapechanger subtype.
 The lycanthrope takes on the characteristics of some type of carnivorous or omnivorous creature of the animal type (referred to hereafter as the base animal).

-This animal can be any predator, scavenger, or omnivore whose size is within one size category of the base creature's size (Small, Medium, or Large for a Medium base creature).
+This animal can be any predator, scavenger, or omnivore whose size is within one size category of the base creature’s size (Small, Medium, or Large for a Medium base creature).
 Lycanthropes can also adopt a hybrid shape that combines features of the base creature and the base animal.
-A lycanthrope's hybrid form is the same size as the base animal or the base creature, whichever is larger.
+A lycanthrope’s hybrid form is the same size as the base animal or the base creature, whichever is larger.

-A lycanthrope uses either the base creature's or the base animal's statistics and special abilities in addition to those described here.
+A lycanthrope uses either the base creature’s or the base animal’s statistics and special abilities in addition to those described here.

 **Hit Dice and Hit Points:** Same as the base creature plus those of the